 Why You'll Love This Recipe

-- Super Creamy: The sauce has such a creamy texture that feels incredibly indulgent without it using heavy cream.
+- Super Creamy: The sauce has such a creamy texture that feels incredibly indulgent without using heavy cream.

 - Cottage Cheese: You can use full-fat or low-fat cottage cheese, but I'd highly recommend avoiding fat-free, as you need the extra fat to make the creamy sauce.
 My favorite trusted brand is Good Culture, they use high-quality ingredients with no additives.